SlightlyCircuitous/update-token-xml/README.md

 ## About

-Command line tool to compare a new set of tokens from Scryfall with an existing token XML.
+Command line tool to compare a new set of tokens from Scryfall with an existing Cockatrice token XML.

 Pulls down a token set from Scryfall, appends reprinted tokens to a copy of the current XML file, and creates entries for new tokens in a separate XML file.
 Pulls the current large Scryfall hard link for picURLs.